sigmod/sqlpp/document.md

 As we can see from the results, for each output group, the renamed variable `message`, `fb_msg` becomes a field in the nested records that constitute the collection called `g`.

 The group variable makes more complex, composable, nested subqueries over a group possible.
+The next example shows a case where there is subquery in the select clause to further process the resulting groups, which is denoted by the group variable `g`, from the Group By clause.

 #### Example